 Within the European Union, Germany advocates closer ties with Georgia.
 Germany actively supported the inclusion of Georgia in the Eastern Partnership and, together with France, pushed for the signing of the EU-Georgia Association Agreement, which incorporates a free trade area and has been in force in its entirety since 1 July 2016.

 Germany supports Georgia’s sovereignty and territorial integrity without reservation and is actively involved in the European Union Monitoring Mission (EUMM).
+Following on from Ukraine and Moldova, Georgia submitted a formal EU accession application on 3 March 2022.

 An agreement on the promotion and mutual protection of investments (1998) and a double taxation agreement (2007) are just two of the international treaties which form the basis for bilateral economic exchange.